quicwg/base-drafts/draft-ietf-quic-transport.md

 A stateless reset is provided as an option of last resort for an endpoint that does not have access to the state of a connection.
 A crash or outage might result in peers continuing to send data to an endpoint that is unable to properly continue the connection.
+An endpoint MAY send a stateless reset in response to receiving a packet that it cannot associate with an active connection.

 A stateless reset is not appropriate for signaling error conditions.
 An endpoint that wishes to communicate a fatal connection error MUST use a CONNECTION_CLOSE frame if it has sufficient state to do so.

 To support this process, a token is sent by endpoints.
 The token is carried in the NEW_CONNECTION_ID frame sent by either peer, and servers can specify the